Thursday, November 26, 2009

 What A Time In The Dismal Swamp

 On Tuesday, November 10, just after exiting the lock at Deep Creek and entering the Dismal Swamp Canal, we stopped at the free Elizabeth Dock.
-Severe weather was forecast and we knew Elizabeth Dock would be our best option having waited on weather there last year.
-As forecast the southern Virginia and northern North Carolina area along the coast got beaten up pretty badly with a nasty Nor'easter.
-Remnants of hurricane Ida combined with a strong coastal low, all of which was blocked by a high pressure system to the north.
-We had around eight inches of rain and wind gust were in the 60 - 70 mph range.
+Severe weather was forecast, and we knew Elizabeth Dock would be our best option, having waited on the weather there last year.
+As forecast, the southern Virginia and northern North Carolina area along the coast got beaten up pretty badly with a nasty Nor'easter.
+Remnants of Hurricane Ida combined with a strong coastal low, all of which was blocked by a high-pressure system to the north.
+We had around eight inches of rain, and wind gusts were in the 60 - 70 mph range.
 We could not have been in a better spot since the locks somewhat protect the canal from coastal flooding.
-We saw the water level in the canal at our end go up about 6 inches and they did open the flood gates to drain the excess.
-At the other end of the canal the water had threatened to breech the lock.
-The bad news is the winds toppled some trees across the canal.
-After the storm passed we had to wait on the Army Corp of Engineers to clear the canal before we could move on.
-Finally on Sunday the canal was reopened.
-The current was still pretty strong in the very narrow canal and we had to watch carefully for floating debris.
-While waiting on the 1:30 bridge at the far end of the canal it was quite a challenge to handle the boat with extra strong current from the receding flood waters flowing toward the bridge.
-We managed to get turned around with our bow facing the current which gave us much better control.
+We saw the water level in the canal at our end go up about 6 inches, and they did open the flood gates to drain the excess.
+At the other end of the canal, the water had threatened to breach the lock.
+The bad news is that the winds toppled some trees across the canal.
+After the storm passed, we had to wait for the Army Corps of Engineers to clear the canal before we could move on.
+Finally, on Sunday, the canal was reopened.
+The current was still pretty strong in the very narrow canal, and we had to watch carefully for floating debris.
+While waiting on the 1:30 bridge at the far end of the canal, it was quite a challenge to handle the boat with the extra strong current from the receding flood waters flowing toward the bridge.
+We managed to get turned around with our bow facing the current, which gave us much better control.
 Windsong was not so fortunate and got pulled over to the side.
-They snagged their mizzen mast on a tree limb, which is a hazard on this route, and unfortunately they were dismasted.
-They were able to come through the bridge with the toppled mast hanging over the side and tree limb trailing.
+They snagged their mizzen mast on a tree limb, which is a hazard on this route, and unfortunately, they were dismasted.
+They were able to come through the bridge with the toppled mast hanging over the side and a tree limb trailing.
 We all tied to a bulkhead between the bridge and the lock.
-We had made friends with Debra, her husband David and her brother Scott on Ling Ling back at Deep Creek so they also stopped to help out.
-Between all of us and several people from the neighborhood that turned out, we managed to recover the mast, strip it of all hardware and get everything stowed on deck.
-We finished before dark and we were all pretty worn out, but enjoyed going out for pizza before turning in for the night.
+We had made friends with Debra, her husband David, and her brother Scott on Ling Ling back at Deep Creek, so they also stopped to help out.
+Between all of us and several people from the neighborhood that turned out, we managed to recover the mast, strip it of all hardware, and get everything stowed on deck.
+We finished before dark, and we were all pretty worn out, but we enjoyed going out for pizza before turning in for the night.

 Saturday, November 07, 2009